The Advantages and Disadvantages of an Intranet

 8. Reinforces Your Brand and Values

 For employees to become part of your brand, they need to understand your company values.
-This goes beyond simply knowing your logo or tagline.
-Instead, it’s about grasping the principles and beliefs that drive your company’s mission and vision.
-Intranets are helpful for constantly communicating what your brand stands for and your values so employees can align themselves with the brand.
+They need to grasp the principles and beliefs that drive your company’s mission and vision, which is why intranets are helpful for constantly communicating what your brand’s values are, so employees can align themselves with the company.

 Through engaging content, interactive training, and company-wide announcements, intranets can ensure that employees are consistently reminded of what your brand stands for.
 This consistent reinforcement helps employees internalize these values, enabling them to align their actions and decisions with the brand identity.